Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Introduction

-In the maser that we simulate here, the PP gain medium resides inside a cylindrical cavity that supports a TE$_{01\delta}$ microwave mode, mechanically tuned to the same frequency as T$_1$'s X-Z transition \cite{oxborrow2012room}.
-Located around the gain medium is a `magnetic flux concentrator' in the form of a ring of monocrystalline strontium titanate, this material being chosen for its high-permittivity and low dielectric loss.
-The a.c.~electric field of the TE$_{01\delta}$ mode circulates mostly inside the ring, and the a.c.~displacement current associated with the a.c.~polarized STO generates (through Maxwell's extension of Amp\`{e}re's law) a strong a.c.~magnetic field in the gain medium.
+Upon optical excitation from its ground state, S$_0$ (a singlet), a molecule of pentacene will arrive at its lowest excited singlet state, S$_1$; see Fig.~\ref{fig:jablonski}.
+From there, it can either fluoresce back down to S$_0$ or else undergo intersystem crossing (ISC) into pentacene's second lowest triplet state, T$_2$.
+The sublevels of both T$_2$ and the lowest triplet state, T$_1$ (whose energy lies lower than S$_1$'s), each comprise 3 sublevels labeled X, Y, and Z, which are split evenly at zero applied magnetic field on account of pentacene's low rotational symmetry\cite{waals01}.
+ISC from S$_1$ into the X, Y, and Z sub-levels of T$_2$ occurs at different rates, resulting in an initial population distribution of 0.76:0.16:0.08, respectively, across them\cite{pentacene, pentacene2}.
+These differences in population are preserved upon the molecule's rapid decay from T$_2$ down to T$_1$, enabling the generation of considerable population inversion between X and Z, which differ by 1.4495 GHz in frequency\cite{pentacene, pentacene2,oxborrow2012room}.
+As spin-lattice relaxation in PTP is relatively slow, even at room temperature, this inversion will persist for several tens of microseconds\cite{oxborrow2012room,wu_spindynamics,wu2020room}. \\ In the maser that we simulate here, the PTP gain medium resides inside a cylindrical cavity that supports a TE$_{01\delta}$ microwave mode, mechanically tuned to the same frequency as T$_1$'s X-Z transition \cite{oxborrow2012room}.
+Located around the gain medium is a `magnetic flux concentrator' in the form of a ring of monocrystalline strontium titanate (STO), this material being chosen for its high-permittivity and low dielectric loss.
+The a.c.~electric field of the TE$_{01\delta}$ mode circulates mostly inside the ring, and the a.c.~displacement current associated with the a.c.~polarised STO generates (through Maxwell's extension of Amp\`{e}re's law) a strong a.c.~magnetic field in the gain medium.
 Through magnetic-dipole interaction, the latter field induces transitions between the X and Z sub-levels of pentacene's triplet ground state, T$_1$, with a coupling strength (coefficient) equal to $g$\cite{g}.
 A sufficiently large $g$ allows for coherent amplification of the microwave mode\cite{lamb1964theory}.
-In the Tavis-Cummings model, which considers $N$ two-level atoms coupled to a common electromagnetic mode, the collective `renormalized' $g$ (for the so-called `bright sector' of the complete model's Hilbert space\cite{larson21}) scales with $\sqrt{N}$\cite{tavis1968exact, breezey}.
+In the Tavis-Cummings model, which considers $N$ two-level atoms coupled to a common electromagnetic mode, the collective `renormalised' $g$ (for the so-called `bright sector' of the complete model's Hilbert space\cite{larson21}) scales with $\sqrt{N}$\cite{tavis1968exact, breezey}.
 To make a useful maser, it is often advantageous for the number of molecules, here also denoted as $N$, that interact with the microwave mode to be as large as possible.
 Doing so enables the maser's cooperativity, defined as $C=4g^2/\kappa\chi$, to exceed the threshold for masing, namely $C>1$ (here $\kappa$ is the decay rate of the cavity mode and $\chi=2/T_2^*$ is the spin dephasing rate)\cite{breeze2018continuous, breezey}.
-A typical number of pentacene molecules resident in the gain medium is $N_0\approx10^{17}$\cite{wu2020room}, a fraction of which, at any one moment, will be in one of T$_1$'s three sublevels (or possibly some linear superposition thereof) or a different state.
+A typical number of pentacene molecules resident in the gain medium is $N\approx10^{17}$\cite{wu2020room}, a fraction of which, at any one moment, will be in one of T$_1$'s three sublevels (or possibly some linear superposition thereof) or a different state.\\ We point out here that the approach adopted below draws many parallels with the simulation of superradiant lasing for an inhomogeneously broadened optical gain medium undertaken by Bychek \textit{et al.} \cite{bychek2021superradiant}.
+In contrast to this work, here we are mainly focused on the transient photon and spin dynamics at the start up of the lasing/masing.
+With regard to simulating the observed quantum-mechanical features of our maser's dynamics, one needs to capture how an ensemble of $N$ two-level (X-Z) systems interact with a single cavity mode.
+The Tavis-Cummings Hamiltonian in the interaction picture, and with the ensemble taken to be homogeneously resonant with the cavity mode (i.e., $\omega_{mode}-\omega_{XZ}=0$ for all molecules) \cite{tavis1968exact}, provides a way of doing this: